General Terms and Conditions

 11.10 Where 8020 is unable to determine whether any Goods are the goods in respect of which the Customer’s right to possession has terminated, the Customer will be deemed to have sold all goods of the kind sold by 8020 to the Customer in the order in which they were invoiced to the Customer.

-11.11 On termination of the Contract, howsoever caused, 8020’s (but not the Customer’s) rights contained in this Condition 11 will remain in effect.
+11.11 On termination of the Contract, howsoever caused, each party’s rights contained in this Condition 11 will remain in effect.

 12 Security, hacking and fraud prevention